KNMI/adaguc-server/doc/tutorials/Configure_solar_terminator.md

 The `offset` attribute is optional, with the default being one year.
 The time range that will be made available is `(now-offset, now+offset)`.

+The `stride` attribute is optional, it determines how many pixels in the getmap request should be grouped before doing a new calculation

 ## Step 3: Scan the new data

 ```